justinjiajia/cloud_security/labs/lab_4_new.md

 Now that you are logged in to the console as the IAM user named *devuser*, you will explore the level of access that you have to a few AWS services, including Amazon Elastic Compute Cloud (Amazon EC2), Amazon S3, and IAM.

-1. Open the Amazon EC2 console
+1. Open the Amazon EC2 console.

    <img width="800"  src="https://github.com/user-attachments/assets/5e54946d-e198-4887-9c9f-733557ee0e38" />